thuylinhpham/PyPhyEIS/tutorials/README.md

 - In the *Examples* folder, parameter files as well as simulated data are shown.
 Impedance data of all different cases is illustrated in each *.png* file.

-- The *Tutorials_TLP* pdf file will show you step-by-step how to use PyPhyEIS
+- The *Tutorials_TLP* pdf file will show you step-by-step how to use PyPhyEIS.